tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

 ### 4. Instructor Do: Fungible vs. Non-Fungible Review (10 min)

-Now that the students have collected their lists of fungible and non-fungible use cases.
-Go around the room and ask each group the following questions.
+Now that the students have collected their lists of fungible and non-fungible use cases, go around the room and ask each group the following questions:

-* What was your favorite `Fungible` use case?
+* What was your favorite `fungible` use case?

-* What was your favorite `Non-fungible` use case?
+* What was your favorite `non-fungible` use case?

-* Why do you think the benefits of scaling such a system on a blockchain would be?
+* What do you think the benefits of scaling such a system on a blockchain could be?

-* Why do you think some downsides of scaling such a system on a blockchain would be?
+* What do you think some downsides of scaling such a system on a blockchain could be?

 ### 5. Instructor Do: ERC Standards (10 min)